 This photo shows 14-year-old John Ashley getting some clutch lessons on Jeff Heidman's CJ-3B in Georgia.
 Knowing when to use and when not to use the clutch, is important off road (see "Down Hill" in the Owner's Manual below.)
 As Jim Allen says in the Four Wheeler's Bible, "Above all, don't ride the clutch any more than you must.
 Except for the actual moment of the shift, keep your left foot flat on the fllor -- if it's not on the brake."

 John demonstrates proper non-power-steering-Jeep driving, with his thumbs outside the steering wheel, in case of kickback when the wheels run into something unexpected.

-Thanks to Dan Fedorko for scanning this page. -- Derek Redmond
+Thanks to Dan Fedorko for scanning this page, and to Tom Griesser and Eric Lawson who provided the booklets above. -- Derek Redmond

 Return to CJ-3B Tech Tips.

 See more CJ-3B Advertising and Literature.